Trail Conditions Update – June 28, 2021

 - The new High Rock Trail is open while trail crews continue working on it this June and July, so be mindful and say hello.

-- Turbine Canyon campground in Peter Lougheed Provincial Park is closed for construction; opening date November 2021.
+- Turbine Canyon campground in Peter Lougheed Provincial Park is closed all summer for construction.

 - Cairnes Creek (d9): The temporary bridge installed last year was destroyed over the winter.
-A new bridge will be installed later this summer.
+A new bridge will be installed in July.
 Cairnes Creek is glacial fed and a difficult ford so until a bridge is installed, it is recommended to ford the creek early in the morning when glacial melt is lowest.

 - Trail 7 near Jasper is closed to hikers due to grizzly and black bears frequenting the area so the GDT has been permanently re-routed here.
 At Soggy Dog Lake (e33), the new route follows Trail 4g to Edith Lake where it connects with Trail 18.
 Follow Trail 18 to Trefoil Lakes where you briefly follow Trail 4b past Mildred Lake to reconnect with Trail 7 next to the Athabasca River, which leads to Old Fort Point trailhead (e34).

-- SNOW MELT: Lower elevation valley bottom trails are mostly snow-free with mud and snow patches, while trails at higher elevations remain snow covered.
-Despite a recent unseasonable snowstorm, snow melt is slightly ahead of average for this time of year in most of the Rockies.
+- SNOW MELT: Lower elevation trails are mostly snow-free with some wet and muddy sections, while snow patches remain on trails above 2000m.
+Recent high temperatures have resulted in rapid snow melt, slightly ahead of average for this time of year in most of the Rockies.
 Spring avalanche conditions may continue to exist so prepare accordingly.
 For up to date snow level data in BC, check out the Snow Survey Stations Interactive Map.
 In Alberta, check out the Alberta River Basins map (turn on the snow pillow layer).

 - CREEKS: Rapid snow melt during this time of year results in high water levels and potentially dangerous creek crossings, particularly later in the day.
 Attempt to ford larger creeks early in the day when water levels are lowest.